deepomicslab/LocalHGT/README.md

 fastp=0.23.2
 seqkit=2.6.1
 ```
+The above tools should be installed in the system path.

+### Paper results generation
+The scripts to produce the results in the paper can be found in `paper_results/*`.

 ## Getting help
 Should you have any queries, please feel free to contact us, we will reply as soon as possible (swang66-c@my.cityu.edu.hk).